emilkerren/Buslines-docker/README.md

 To install the project, follow these steps:

 1. Clone the com.sl.buslines.repository to your local machine.
-2. Navigate to the backend module of the project and run mvn clean install -DskipTests to build the backend.
+2. Navigate to the root directory of the project and run mvn clean install to build the backend.
 3. Have docker installed and set containers to be linux

 ## Running